Award-Winning Area History Project

 When we first began scanning microfilm, the project was tedious enough that we only scanned the front page, the obit page and any other page of particular interest.
 That worked for our needs, but when we placed the papers on the web it was not enough for researchers.

 In 2018, the Petoskey Public Library received a large grant from The Friends of the Petoskey Public Library to re-scan those incomplete newspapers and to OCR (Optical Character Recognition) all of the newspapers so they would be searchable.
-That work is close to completion (February, 2019).
+That work was close to completion in February of 2019).

-We received another grant in 2018 from The Henry E. and Counselo S. Wenger Foundation to develop or purchase software to search the newspapers for keywords.
-Our programmer is currently working on this project.
-Any funds left over will be used to scan additional newspapers.
+We received another grant in 2018 from The Henry E. and Counselo S. Wenger Foundation to develop or purchase software to search the newspapers for keywords

 Photos and History Research